 One policy management committee must be established for each PKI to ensure the continued and regular operation of the PKI.
-For this ePKI, the Company has specifically established the ePKI Policy Management Committee (hereinafter referred to as the Policy Management Committee) to be responsible for the administration of the ePKI and Policy Management Committee organization work and other tasks described below.
+For this ePKI, the Company has specifically established the ePKI Policy Management Committee (hereinafter referred to as the Management Committee) to be responsible for the administration of the ePKI and Policy Management Committee organization work and other tasks described below.
 Within the Committee, one person shall be the convener concurrently served by a vice president or equivalent level manager in the Data Communications Branch, Chunghwa Telecom.
 One person shall be the executive secretary concurrently served by Data Communications Branch Communication Security Division director.
-Ten persons shall be committee members served by the directors of the Business Planning Department, Corporate Client Department, Marketing Network Department, Government Department, Cloud System Department, Internet of Things Department, Convergences System Department and Information Department at the Data Communication Branch, Chunghwa Telecom.
+Twelve to sixteen persons shall be committee members served by the directors of the Business Planning Department, Corporate Client Department, Marketing Department, Government Network Department, Cloud System Department, Internet of Things Department, Commercial Application Department, Convergences System Department Information Department, and Internet Department at the Data Communication Branch, Chunghwa Telecom, as well as the personnel assigned by the President.
 Their duties are as follows:

-- (1) Supervise ePKI CA key generation. - (2) Review ePKI CP. - (3) Review ePKI related technical specifications. - (4) Review ePKI CPS. - (5) Review subject CA interoperability applications. - (6) Review and approve ePKI entrants or the corresponding relationship of the CP of the CA who has the cross-certified relationship with ePKI. - (7) Supervise subject CA compliance with allowed CP to facilitate the continued operation of interconnection mechanisms.
+- (1) Supervise ePKI CA key generation. - (2) Review ePKI CP. - (3) Review ePKI related technical specifications. - (4) Review ePKI CPS. - (5) Review cross-certified CA interoperability applications. - (6) Review and approve ePKI entrants or the corresponding relationship of the CP of the CA who has the cross-certified relationship with ePKI. - (7) Supervise cross-certified CA compliance with allowed CP to facilitate the continued operation of interconnection mechanisms.

-1.3.2 Certificate Authority
+1.3.2 Certificate Authorities